codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/git-checkout.md

 %}

 This is probably what you want anyway, so make sure that you name your git-clone steps as `main_clone`.
 If you use any other name, then the working folder will be the parent of the checked-out project which is the [shared Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) at `/codefresh/volume`.

+If you have more then one clone steps in a pipeline it is recommended to define the working directory explicitly (see next example), instead of depending on the `main_clone` naming convention, which is best used in pipelines with a single clone step.

 ## Cloning multiple repositories